 Knowing about social and cultural foundations so they understand the behaviors and relationships in the school setting

-School counselors must be comfortable with research and program evaluation; they examine school programs to ensure they meet the needs of students
+A guidance counselor must be comfortable with research and program evaluation; they examine school programs to ensure they meet the needs of students

-School counselors are the epitome of helping relationships; their largest role is to develop trusting relationships with students
+A guidance counselor is the epitome of helping relationships; their largest role is to develop trusting relationships with students

 In your daily work, you’ll assess students and give them diagnostic tests as needed.
 You’ll also interpret their test results to ensure they are receiving a free, appropriate public education that is best suited to their needs.
 You’ll meet with teachers and parents to discuss exam results and may observe students in their classroom to see how they’re learning.
 You may need to refer the student to a licensed psychologist or psychiatrist for diagnosis of mental disabilities, behavioral disorders, or learning disabilities so that they receive all the services they need, which will enable them to focus on their learning.

 You can expect to be involved with planning and the implementation of in-school programs and you may also recommend learning approaches to teachers and parents of children with behavioral issues.

 The Bureau of Labor Statistics (BLS) reports that the employment of both school and career counselors is forecast to increase 8% in the 2019-2029 decade.
 Due to the increase in student enrollment in K-12 schools, the demand for school counselors, as well as career counselors, will respond with more growth.
 With more students attending schools, the need for academic, career, and developmental services for students can only increase.

 School counselors also respond to suspected child abuse or neglect cases.
 When a teacher discusses their concerns with the school counselor, who is a mandated reporter, they will contact law enforcement or child protective services.